 Logging¶

-Logging is used to check real-time call attempts, SIP traces, routing status, and to simulate a call.
+The Logging function checks real-time call attempts, SIP traces, routing status, and to simulate a call.
 As soon as a call hits the ConnexCS system, it will display in the Logging area.
 Most issue debugging occurs in the Logging section.

 Register Logging¶